SAP-samples/teched2025-AD162/exercises/ex06/README.md

          METHOD get_sightseeing_tips.
             " We will call an LLM to generate the sightseeing tips for a given city using the ABAP AI SDK powered by ISLM

                 DATA(system_prompt) = | You support by giving sightseeing tips for a given city. | &&
-                                    | Write a short summary of the 10 top most sightseeing tips | &&
+                                      | Summarize the most important things to do in the city. | &&
-                                    | using a brief listing without a caption | &&
-                                    | It should be less 1000 characters. |.
+                                      | Write a list.
+The list must be less than 500 characters and contain no more than 1000 characters. |.

               " User specific prompt, including the city selection from the UI DATA(user_prompt)   = |The city is { iv_city }.|.